cobalt88/reference_site/README.md

 ### What Is The DOM? - Unassigned

-Explain DOM (Document Object Mode) talk about what it is, why it is important, what it does,
+Explain DOM (Document Object Model) talk about what it is, why it is important, what it does,

 ### About The Contributors - Unassigned